ivoriik/wolf3d/README.md

 ## Description

 3rd project of the Graphic Branch of 42.
 Wolf3d is a project aimed at reproducing the principle of ray casting in the famous game Wolfeinstein.
+For this we have to realize in pure C all necessary functions with the minimal use of graphic libraries.
+Allowed functions: open a window, lit the pixes and handle events (other functions could be allowed to complete the bonus part).
 This game has not a real goal, you can simply explore the mazes.

 More about project: [Subject](https://github.com/vbespalk/wolf3d/blob/master/wolf3d.en.pdf)